Congratulations on installing Amp. This manual helps you get the most out of it.

 Type @ to search for a file to mention.

-To edit a prior message in the CLI, press Tab to navigate to prior messages.
-In the editor extension, scroll up in the thread and click on a prior message.
+To edit a prior message in the CLI, press Tab to navigate to prior messages, then press e.

 Queueing Messages